ace-wg/ace-authcred-dtls-profile/draft-ietf-ace-authcred-dtls-profile.md

      }
    }
 ~~~~~~~~~~~
-{: #fig-example-AS-to-C-x509-3 title="Access Token Response Example for Certificate Mode with an X.509 Certificate as Authentication Credential of RS, Transported by Value within \"rs_cnf\""}
+{: #fig-example-AS-to-C-x509-3 title="Access Token Response Example for Certificate Mode with an X.509 Certificate as Authentication Credential of the RS, Transported by Value within \"rs_cnf\""}

 # CDDL Model # {#sec-cddl-model}
 {:removeinrfc}